ezEngine/docs-src/pages/docs/Shipping/project-export.md

 ## Export Project Dialog

-To get started with generating a self-contained package of your game, use the *project export dialog* that you find in the editor under *Editor > Export Project...*.
+To get started with generating a self-contained package of your game, use the *project export dialog* that you find in the editor under *Project > Export Project...*.

 ![Project Export Dialog](media/project-export-dlg.png)